 The novice jumps with a modern square parachute but, instead of a static line opening the parachute immediately, the novice has a free-fall of several thousand feet before opening their parachute themselves.
 Throughout this free-fall the novice is accompanied by two experienced instructors who continue to teach during the free-fall.
 This 'in-air' teaching provides the accelerated learning.

-The novice injury rate averages just over 4/1000jumps (about 1 injury per 240 jumps).
+The novice injury rate averages just over 5/1000 jumps (about 1 injury per 180 jumps).
 As with static line jumps, women continue to have well over twice the injury rate of men.
 However jump numbers for AFF are small and the figures may show considerable year to year variation.
-A reliable fatality rate has not been established due to the relatively lower number of AFF jumps done to date, but it is possible that jumpers aged 40 or over are more at risk.
+A reliable fatality rate has not been established due to the relatively lower number of AFF jumps done to date, but it is likely that jumpers aged 40 or over are more at risk.

 This method requires significant training and has a higher financial cost per jump than the Category System method.
 However, due to the accelerated learning, it requires fewer jumps to reach a competent level.
 It is an excellent method for those wishing to become skydivers.
 It demands significant self-confidence and personal discipline.
 Its major disadvantage for those on a tight budget is its higher initial training cost.